In this document:

 Paste your Client ID and Client Secret to the Google Calendar Sync settings in Simply Schedule Appointments.
 Click Save and Authorize.

-Afterward, your Simply Schedule Appointments calendar syncs with Google Calendar.
+After you have set up your Google Calendar client id, your Simply Schedule Appointments calendar syncs with Google Calendar.
 Now, finish setting up Google Calendar in the Appointment Type settings.

 File a support ticket with our five-star support team to get more help.